-The main part of the paper is then to provide a simple game-theoretical model of the communication arms race in order to understand the equilibrium outcome.
+I use the insights gained from studying FOMC documents to provide a simple game-theoretic model of the communication arms race in order to understand the equilibrium outcome.
 Consistent with my reading of the FOMC narrative, the model relies on two assumptions.
-First, policy makers care about not being viewed as "flip-flopping", in the sense of choosing a policy that differs from prior policy maker guidance about policy preferences.
-Therefore, providing information about policy maker preferences reduces policy flexibility by creating a loss from setting a policy rate that differs from market expectations formed based on that information.
-Second, policy makers with access to internal central bank deliberations are to some extent able to distort (spin) market perceptions of policy makers), a policy maker can advocate for his or her preference (known internally to policy makers), a policy maker can advocate for his or her preferred direction by selectively revealing information that supports a claim that policy makers' average preferred policy rate is higher (or lower) than is in fact the case.
+First, policymakers' care about not being viewed as "flip-flopping", in the sense of choosing a policy that differs from prior policymaker guidance about policy preferences.
+Therefore, providing information about policymaker preferences reduces policy flexibility by creating a loss from setting a policy rate that differs from market expectations formed based on that information.
+Second, policymakers with access to internal central-bank deliberations are to some extent able to distort (spin) market perceptions of policy preferences.
+Specifically, given a true average policy preference (known internally to policymakers), any policymaker can advocate for their preferred direction by selectively revealing internal information that supports a claim that the average preferred policy rate is different from the actual one (higher or lower).

-If communication reduces flexibility and spin is possible, a given policy maker has an incentive to distort market perceptions about the average policy preference in his preferred direction because this will tend to move the actual policy rate chosen in his preferred direction.
-In the model, two policy makers have to decide what to communicate to the public at an intermediate date between policy meetings.
-If either of them communicates with the public, policy makers incur a loss if the chosen policy rate deviate from the average preferred policy rate communicated at the intermediate date.
+If communication reduces flexibility and spin is possible, any given policymaker has an incentive to distort market perceptions about the average policy preference in their preferred direction, because this will tend to move the actual policy rate chosen in this direction.
+In the model, two policymakers decide what to communicate to the public at an intermediate date between policy meetings.
+If either of them communicates with the public, policymakers incur a loss if the chosen policy rate deviates from the average preferred policy rate communicated at the intermediate date.
 As a result, with communication, the chosen policy rate is a weighted average of the average preferred policy rate at the time of the meeting and the markets' perceived average preferred policy rate communicated at the intermediate date.
-If disagreement is sufficiently strong (judged relative to the amount of news that may arrive before the next policy meeting) and sufficient spin is possible, the unique Nash equilibrium is that each policy maker communicates with his preferred spin.
-However, since policy makers' seek to drive market expectations in opposite directions their advocacy cancels each other out and the net effect of communication is to truthfully reveal all internal information about average policy preferences.
-This disclosure reduces the ability to react to information arriving between the intermediate date and the next policy meeting and results in both policy makers being worse off than they would be if they could each commit to not using informal communication.
-The model is analogue to a prisoners' dilemma in which both prisoners would be better off if neither confessed but both confess in equilibrium.
+If disagreement is sufficiently strong (judged relative to the amount of news that may arrive before the next policy meeting) and sufficient spin is possible, the unique Nash equilibrium is that each policymaker communicates with their own preferred spin.
+However, since policymakers seek to drive market expectations in opposite directions, their advocacy cancels each other out.
+The net effect of communication is to reveal all internal information about average policy preferences.
+This disclosure reduces the ability to react to information arriving between the intermediate date and the next policy meeting, and results in both policymakers being worse off than they would be if they could each commit to not using informal communication.
+The model is analog to a prisoners' dilemma in which both prisoners would be better off if neither confessed, but both confess in equilibrium.

-The theoretical result that informal communication can lead policy makers to be worse off in equilibrium, is consistent with the repeated frustration about leaks expressed in the FOMC transcripts.
+The theoretical result that informal communication can lead policymakers to be worse off in equilibrium is consistent with the repeated frustration about leaks expressed in FOMC transcripts.
 The welfare loss from leaks in the model stems from lost policy flexibility.
-The FOMC documents reveal that policy makers perceive three costs from leaks: Lost policy flexibility, damage to the Fed's reputation (as market integrity suffers if because some in the financial press and the for-profit financial newsletter business obtain confidential policy information), and damage to the Fed's decision making process (as worries about leaks threaten the free give and take of ideas that are at the heart of group decision making).
+In addition to concerns about effects on policy flexibility, the FOMC documents reveal policymakers' concern about leaks damaging both the Fed's reputation (as market integrity suffers if some in the market obtain confidential information) and the Fed's decision-making process (as worries about leaks threaten the free give-and-take of ideas that are at the heart of group decision-making).
 The model focuses on the cost from lost flexibility since this is what induces the temptation to leak.
 However, the other two costs are potentially equally important from a welfare perspective.
-For example, as the Fed struggles to retain its political independence, a perception of internal divisions leading to inside access of some in the media or in markets does not help its cause.
+For example, the perception that internal divisions lead to inside access of some in the media or markets does not help the Fed's struggle to retain its political independence.